 I invested in buying a 2 bed flat in Grenoside, conveyancing formalities finalised in 2001.
 Can you give me give me an indication of the likely cost of a lease extension?
 Similar properties in Grenoside with over 90 years remaining are worth £201,000.
 The ground rent is £45 invoiced annually.
 The lease runs out on 21st October 2084

-With just 70 years unexpired we estimate the premium for your lease extension to span between £9,500 and £11,000 as well as professional fees.
+You have 65 years unexpired we estimate the premium for your lease extension to range between £13,300 and £15,400 plus costs.

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply the actual costs without more comprehensive due diligence.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
 You should not use this information in tribunal or court proceedings.
-There are no doubt other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first seeking the advice of a professional.
+There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first getting professional advice.